 Conflict avoidance is most frequently the topic when a conflict in organizations is discussed.
-Conflict resolution - as quickly as possible - is the second most frequent topic.
-This is bad news because meaningful work conflict is a cornerstone in healthy, successful organizations.
-Conflict is necessary for effective problem solving and for effective interpersonal relationships.
+Conflict resolution, as quickly as possible, is the second most frequent topic.
+This is bad news because meaningful work conflict is a cornerstone of healthy, successful organizations.
+Conflict is necessary for effective problem solving and effective interpersonal relationships.

 Why People Don't Participate in Appropriate Work Conflict

 There are many reasons why people don't stand up for their beliefs and bring important differences to the table.
 (In organizations, this translates into people nodding in unison when the manager asks if the group agrees, but then complaining about the decision later.)
 Conflict is usually uncomfortable.
-Many people don't know how to participate in and manage work conflict in a positive way.
+Many people don't know how to participate in and manage workplace conflicts in a positive way.

 In a poorly carried out conflict, people sometimes get hurt.
 They become defensive because they feel under attack personally.
 People have to work with certain people every single day, so they are afraid conflict will harm these necessary ongoing relationships.

 Effectively managed work conflict has many positive results for your organization, however.
 When people can disagree with each other and lobby for different ideas, your organization is healthier.
 Disagreements often result in a more thorough study of options and better decisions and direction.

 According to Peter Block, in "The Empowered Manager: Positive Political Skills at Work," if you are unwilling to participate in organizational politics and conflict, you will never accomplish the things that are important to you at work, your work mission.